sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>JavaScript Execution</h2>

-- JS is a scripted language rather than a compiled language like C#, C++, Java etc. This means it is executed line by line by its host environment(commonly the web browser) at run time.
+- JS is a Dynamic or Scripting programming language which means it is executed line by line by its host environment(commonly the web browser) at runtime rather than a compiled language like C#, C++, Java etc.

 <h2>JavaScript Data Types</h2>